covid-19-impact-lab/covid-19-impact-lab/docs/source/index.rst

 the current pandemic.
 In order to gain insights, we are running a panel data collection in the Netherlands, thereby facilitating near-real-time monitoring of how people respond to the CoViD-19 crisis.
-On the one hand, we aim to quickly generate first insights from contemporaneous data and communicate them to decision-makers and the public.
+On the one hand, we aim to quickly generate insights from contemporaneous data and communicate them to decision-makers and the public.
 On the other hand, we will continue to provide in-depth analyses of mechanisms using microeconomic and microeconometric methods.